COVID-19 infections spread through gorillas at Atlanta zoo - NewsBreak

 COVID-19 infections spread through gorillas at Atlanta zoo

-ATLANTA (AP) — Atlanta's zoo says at least 13 western lowland gorillas have tested positive for COVID-19, including 60-year-old Ozzie, the oldest male gorilla in captivity.
+Atlanta's zoo says at least 13 western lowland gorillas have tested positive for COVID-19, including 60-year-old Ozzie, the oldest male gorilla in captivity.
 Zoo Atlanta said Friday that employees noticed the gorillas had been coughing, had runny noses and showed changes in appetite.
 A veterinary lab at the University of Georgia returned positive tests for the respiratory illness.
-Zoo Atlanta says it’s waiting on confirmation from the National Veterinary Services Lab in Ames, Iowa.www.thehour.com
+Zoo Atlanta says it’s waiting on confirmation from the National Veterinary Services Lab in Ames, Iowa.www.star-telegram.com